Maryk-7/docs/content/library/advanced-features/configuration.md

 serverAddress = "localhost"

 # Whether to send usage statistics to Streamlit.
-# Default: true
+# Default: false
-gatherUsageStats = true
+gatherUsageStats = false

 # Port where users should point their browsers in order to connect to the app.
 # This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser